loresoft/NLog.Mongo/README.md

 _connectionName_ - The name of the connection string to get from the config file.

 _connectionString_ - Connection string.
 When provided, it overrides the values specified in connectionName.

+_databaseName_ - The name of the database.
+If provided in the connection string, it will be used.
+If not, it will use the default value, "NLog".

 ###Collection Options
 _collectionName_ - The name of the MongoDB collection to write logs to.